Why Net Promoter Scores matter

 What is a Net Promoter Score?

 NPS measures client satisfaction and the likelihood a client will recommend your service.
-Your score is based on just one important question.
-The simplicity of only asking this one key question means higher response rates and provides your team with valuable information to improve retention and growth.
+Your score is based on just one important question:

 "On a scale of 0 to 10, how likely are you to recommend our company to a friend or colleague?"